SeraphZz/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
-Coursera's Machine Learning by Andrew Ng
+Homework of Coursera's Machine Learning by Andrew Ng